stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 Iterations implement loops in Stratosphere programs.
 The iteration operators encapsulate a part of the program and execute it repeatedly, feeding back the result of one iteration (the partial solution) into the next iteration.
 There are two types of iterations in Stratosphere: **BulkIteration** and **DeltaIteration**.

 This section provides quick examples on how to use both operators.
-Check out the [Introduction to Iterations]({{site.baseurl}}/docs/0.5/programming_guides/iterations.html) page for a more detailed introduction.as
+Check out the [Introduction to Iterations]({{site.baseurl}}/docs/0.5/programming_guides/iterations.html) page for a more detailed introduction.

 #### Bulk Iterations